 The Department is presently equipped with a full-fledged STATE DAIRY LAB attached to the Directorate of Dairy Development at Thiruvananthapuram.
 The lab is NABL accredited.
 The said lab is equipped with sophisticated and modern equipment for analysing the quality of milk, milk products, water and cattle feed samples.
 3 regional labs one each at Kottayam, Alathur and Kasargod.
-The regional lab at Kottayam, Alathur, Palakkad also carries out quality analysis of milk and milk products on a regular basis.
+The regional lab at Alathur, Palakkad also carries out quality analysis of milk and milk products on a regular basis.

 It is the need of the hour that the department officials be trained to carry out modern testing methods for testing of milk, milk products, water and cattle feed samples.
-Since the Feed Act nearby came to be released.

 The scheme envisages providing training and exposure to selected department level officers (and also selected DCS personnel) in the field of quality analysis of milk, milk products, water and cattle feed samples.
-Specialised training for SDL officials, department officials at regional labs, state lab-Alathur shall be undertaken in this scheme component.
+Specialised training for SDL officials ,department officials at regional labs, state lab-Alathur shall be undertaken in this scheme component.